 STEP 12.

-Remove one screw from the back side of the laptop.
+Remove one screw from the back side.

 STEP 13.